whitelotusapps/emotional_classifier/README.md

 ## Usage

 Run the code in your Python environment.

+The words contained within the `my_words.txt` are to be your word, or the words that you wish to have classified.

-The script reads in a list of idiolects from a text file `my_words.txt`, as well as a CSV file `list_of_emotional_thought.csv` which contains the various emotional categories and the associated words.
+The `list_of_emotional_thought.csv` contains the various emotional categories and the associated words; I have also included an example of my own categorization to show how you can add your own classifications.

 It also checks for any existing processed data in the form of `all_together_output_csv_file_*.csv` files and compares it with the new data to classify only the new idiolects.

 The script uses k-nearest neighbors model to classify each idiolect based on the distance to the emotional words in the multi-dimensional emotional space.
 The model is saved for each column or category of emotions for reusability.